lambdaclass/curse_of_mirra/README.md

 ```
 make start
 ```
-To test locally, temporarily edit the `mix.exs` file to point to the path to your local copy of the game engine, for example:
+To test locally using the [game engine](https://github.com/lambdaclass/lambda_game_engine), temporarily edit the `mix.exs` file to point to the path to your local copy of the game engine, for example:
 ```{:lambda_game_engine, path: "/Users/MyUsername/lambda/lambda_game_engine"}```

 ## Useful commands